Notre Dame Fighting Irish football: Frank Leahy era (1941–1953)

 Boston College head coach Frank Leahy was hired by Notre Dame to take over for Layden in 1941 and was another former Irish player who played during the Rockne era.
 After graduating from Notre Dame, Leahy held several coaching positions, including line coach of the Seven Blocks of Granite of Fordham University that helped that team win all but two of their games between 1935 and 1937.
 He then coached the Boston College Eagles to a win in the 1941 Sugar Bowl and a share of the national championship.
 His move to Notre Dame began a new period of gridiron success for the Irish and ensured Leahy's place among the winningest coaches in the history of college football.

 Leahy coached the team for 11 seasons from 1941 to 1943 and 1946 to 1953.
-After finishing in the AP top 10 each of his first two seasons, Leahy's 1943 team went 9–1 and captured Notre Dame's fourth national championship (and first since the advent of the AP Poll).
+After finishing in the AP top 10 each of his first two seasons, Leahy's 1943 team went 9–1 and captured Notre Dame's fourth national championship and first since the advent of the AP Poll.
 Quarterback Angelo Bertelli became Notre Dame's first Heisman Trophy winner.
-From 1944 to 1945, Leahy served in the U.S. Navy during World War II and was honorably discharged as a captain.
+From 1944 to 1945, Leahy served in the US Navy during World War II and was honorably discharged as a captain.
 Edward McKeever, Leahy's assistant coach, became interim head coach when Leahy left for the Navy.
 During 1944, his one year at the helm, the Irish managed 8 wins and 2 losses.
 McKeever left Notre Dame in 1945 to take over as head coach of Cornell.
 For the 1945 season, he was replaced by Hugh Devore, who led the Irish to a 7–2–1 record.